 Daylight is excluded from the storage spaces of this building; the necessary illumination is supplied by small incandescent lamps turned on only as needed.
-Another interesting precaution is the use of glazed tile and the encasing of concrete columns in nonferrous metal to minimize abrasive dust.
-Coated or nonferrous metals are used where metal is required in the storage spaces to eliminate the necessity of repainting, which would be hazardous to the stored records.
+Another interesting precaution is the use of glazed tile, and the encasing of concrete columns in nonferrous metal, to minimize abrasive dust.
+Coated or nonferrous metals are used, where metal is required in the storage spaces, to eliminate the necessity of repainting, which would be hazardous to the stored records.

-Stored material should never be removed from the purified air in libraries as it will retain acidity that may be acquired from sulphur dioxide in polluted air.
+Stored material should never be removed from the purified air in libraries, as it will retain acidity that may be acquired from sulphur dioxide in polluted air.

 New acquisitions of records should be fumigated to kill "bookworms" or other insect life that may be present.
-The use of "carboxide" in vacuum is desirable practice.
+Fumigants should be chosen with consideration of their possible effect on paper and other library materials.